gumaerc-testorg/7.343-fall-2006/content/pages/lecture-notes.md

 Carbon Fixation- Ribulose 1,5-Bisphosphate Carboxylase
 {{< tdclose >}}
 {{< tdopen >}}
-All plants and algae remove CO2 from the environment and reduce it to carbohydrate by the Calvin cycle.
-The first step is the addition of CO2 to a five-carbon compound: Ribulose 1,5-bisphosphate.
+All plants and algae remove CO{{< sub "2" >}} from the environment and reduce it to carbohydrate by the Calvin cycle.
+The first step is the addition of CO{{< sub "2" >}} to a five-carbon compound: Ribulose 1,5-bisphosphate.
 This key reaction is catalyzed by Ribulose 1,5-bisphosphate carboxylase/oxygenase (Rubisco), which is the most abundant protein on earth.
 The structure, function and regulation of Rubisco will be discussed in this section.
 {{< tdclose >}}

 {{< trclose >}}